blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 **Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet; [Notehub](https://notehub.io) ingests events, stores them, and applies project-level routes.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) are the natural unit of organization here — one fleet per controller family or model profile, carrying the register block base address, unit ID, port, and alert thresholds as fleet-level environment variables.
 Organizing by controller model rather than by customer site gives more precise control, because register maps often differ across CNC models even within the same facility.
 Note that IP addressing remains compile-time in this reference design, so machines on different network configurations still require a per-build adjustment (see [§9 Limitations](#9-limitations-and-next-steps)).

 **Routing to the cloud (high level).** Notehub supports HTTP, MQTT, AWS IoT Core, Azure IoT Hub, GCP Pub/Sub, Snowflake, and several other targets; see the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
 This project does not ship a specific downstream endpoint — the OEE dashboard is routed from Notehub as a project-specific integration.

+## 2.5 Quickstart

+1. **Flash the Arduino OPTA** with `firmware/cnc_spindle_tracker.ino` (requires Arduino IDE + Mbed OS Opta Boards core).
+2. **Get ProductUID** from [notehub.io](https://notehub.io), paste it into the sketch, reflash.
+3. **Wire**: Cat6 from OPTA RJ45 → CNC Modbus TCP port (default `192.168.250.1:502`).
+Cellular antenna through panel door.
+4. **Power**: 24 VDC to OPTA.
+Notecard auto-claims to your Notehub project on first cellular session (≈5 min).
+5. **Validate**: Check Notehub for `cnc_summary.qo` notes within 60 minutes.
+One summary per hour, one alarm per event (when triggered).

+**When you're done:** You have continuous spindle load, cycle counts, alarm codes, operator IDs, and run/idle telemetry flowing to Notehub every hour, plus real-time cellular alarms on overload or fault transitions.
+Aggregate the summaries into an OEE dashboard; route alarms to your CMMS or on-call system via Notehub routes.

 ## 3. Hardware Requirements